A Doll’s House

 Nora Helmer, a childlike wife and mother accustomed to an existence built around her husband Torvald, comes to confront the truth of her marriage, in Henrik Ibsen’s groundbreaking 1879 play.

-Ibsen’s greatest play has bewitched and divided audiences for more than 100 years with its searing portrayal of gender inequality.
+Ibsen’s greatest play—in this adaptation by Beatrix Christian—has bewitched and divided audiences for more than 100 years with its searing portrayal of gender inequality.

 A sparkling dramatic masterpiece that continues to speak powerfully to us more than a century after it first hit the stage, the ACA Company’s new production will make freshly relevant a story that shocked audiences when it was first performed and ushered in a new era of theatre.
 Marriage, motherhood, money problems, friendship, familial secrets, even white-collar crime are all revealed to be timeless, universal experiences.